-I described our 4-stage process when onboarding any new client.
+I described our 4-stage marketing strategy process when onboarding any new client.
 Diagnosing the underlying issues, understanding the market space and competitive landscape, developing a strategy, then putting together a tactical plan to deliver on that strategy.
 Our process is nothing particularly revolutionary – most agencies follow a similar plan in order to be able to deliver the expected sales results.

 At the end of my pitch he turned round and asked me, “So what ideas do you have in mind?
 Facebook ads?
 Videos?
 Something else?”